x1xo/Wind/README.md

 # Wind 💨: A REST API to get your discord status

 Wind is a simple REST API that allows users to get their discord status through API instead of Websockets.
+Its build on top of [`discord.go`](https://github.com/bwmarrin/discordgo).
 It's a great service for showing your status on a portfolio or something.

 ## Endpoints 🛣️
 ### `/presence`